infoxchange/django_elastic_appsearch/README.rst

 `AppsearchMeta.appsearch_engine_name` - Defines which engine in your app search instance your model will be indexed to.

 `AppsearchMeta.appsearch_serialiser_class` - Defines how your model object will be serialised when sent to your elastic app search instance.
-The serialiser and fields used here derives from [serpy](https://serpy.readthedocs.io/en/latest/index.html), and you can use any of the serpy features like method fields.
+The serialiser and fields used here derives from `Serpy <https://serpy.readthedocs.io/>`_, and you can use any of the serpy features like method fields.

 Example: